Gwona/Gwona/README.md

 🎯 **About Me**
 I’m an aspiring AI & Cloud engineer with a background in Management Information Systems and real-world experience in business consulting, image-based job data extraction, and generative AI services.
 I enjoy turning complex problems into user-centered solutions using Python, Azure, and LLMs.

-> “Making tech more human, and humans more capable.”

 ---